Mistakes Everyone Makes When Shopping At Costco

 You're not using the concierge services

 This service, which applies to most major appliances and electronics (including items like cameras, printers, and home security systems), comes with two major perks.
-1. Three words: Free technical support.
+The first is free technical support.
 Experts are available seven days a week to help you with initial set-up and troubleshooting, and will definitely come in handy when you get stumped.
-2. It extends the manufacturer's warranty of the product to two years from date of purchase.
+Second, it extends the manufacturer's warranty of the product to two years from the date of purchase.
 Since most items typically come with a one-year warranty, this is huge.
 A whole extra year of protection, free of charge?
 Yes, please.
 (If you happen to pay using your Costco Anywhere Visa Card, that warranty gets extended even further, up to seven years maximum.)

 You're skipping the Kirkland products

-As you wander up and down the aisles at Costco, it's hard to miss all the store brand products — according to Kiplinger, about 20 percent of all the products in the warehouse boast the Kirkland label.
-And if you're skipping over them in favor of their brand name counterparts, you're making one of the biggest Costco shopping mistakes of all.
+As you wander up and down the aisles at Costco, it's hard to miss all the store brand products — according to Kiplinger, about 20% of all the products in the warehouse boast the Kirkland label.
+And if you're skipping over them in favor of their brand-name counterparts, you're making one of the biggest Costco shopping mistakes of all.

 First things first — no, Kirkland doesn't always win when it comes to product comparisons.
 Consumer Reports indicated (via Kiplinger) that though less expensive, the private-label toilet paper and facial tissues ranked lower than national brands when it came to quality.